meynaaard/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-The third project of The Odin Project: Foundation Course
+The third project of The Odin Project: Foundations Course